 They were very active in the 80s and 90s as spearheads of the British Neo-Rockabilly movement which combined the old traditional Rockabilly from the states with modern wave influences.
 Eindhoven has always been on the agenda, and the Rocking Rebels were always there.
 The comeback in 2012 earning them Europe/world wide recognition again.

-All member knew Tony Martin who ran Red Hot Records, that’s how it started for them.
-He arranged the meeting.
-Clint Bradley and Mitch Caws met Carlo and Stef Edwards at the St Hellier Arms in south London one morning in early 1980.
+All members knew Tony Martin who ran Red Hot Records, and it started for them in the seventies with The Blue Cat Trio and Little Tony and the Tennessee Rebels.
+When Tony arranged a meeting, Clint Bradley and Mitch Caws met Carlo and Stef Edwards came together at the St Hellier Arms in south London one morning in 1980.

 From the first chord it clicked, man did it click!
 Four teenagers full of expectation giving it some in the front room of Stef and Carlo’s place.
 They put together a set with Clive Osbourne (Rocking Mont Oz) on Sax, and played their first gig together in Holland, The Eindhoven festival and it ROCKED!

 Late 1980 (around November) Clint Bradley and Mitch Caws replaced Dave Phillips in the Blue Cat Trio which became the Blue Cats.
 The Blue Cats wanted to take Rockabilly on to another plain, to pay homage to everything about it they loved but also add the energy and vitality of their own contemporary musical surroundings.
 The early eighties was an exciting time to be forming a band regardless of what music you were into.
 The whole post punk thing was happening and new clubs were springing up all over the place.